Skip to content

 Is Linear free forever?

-Yes — Linear’s free plan has no time limit.
-It supports unlimited members with 2 teams and 250 active issues.
-For small early-stage teams, it’s a legitimate long-term option.
-The main triggers to upgrade are hitting the 250-issue cap, needing more than 2 teams, or requiring Roadmaps/Analytics.
+Yes.
+The Free plan has no time limit and supports unlimited members, 2 teams and 250 non-archived issues.
+For a small early-stage team it is a legitimate long-term option, not a trial.
+The usual triggers to upgrade are crossing 250 issues, needing more than 2 teams, or wanting Insights, Linear Asks or guest accounts.

-Does Linear offer a discount for annual billing?
+Does Linear give a discount for annual billing?

-Does Linear have SAML SSO on Business plan?
+Is SAML SSO available on the Business plan?

 Author